dist-computing/cs107-FinalProject/index.md

 $$

 We implement this using our automatic differentiation core, which retrieves the Jacobian $J_F(x_n)$ accurate to machine precision - this is the power of automatic differentiation!

+In the future we can also expand Newton's Method solver to a "least squares sense" solution problem by using a generalized inverse of a non-square Jacobian matrix
+$J^\dagger = (J^TJ)^{-1}J^T$ for non-linear functions, thus expanding our optimization toolbox.

 ### Gradient Descent
 The Gradient Descient optimizer uses the power of `AAD`'s automatic diferentiation core to efficiently and accurately solve